-Q: Who is eligible for Uniting for Ukraine as an immediate family member?
+Q: Who is eligible for U4U as an immediate family member?

 A: Immediate family members include the spouse, common law partner, and children (unmarried and under the age of 21) of a Ukrainian citizen.
-Any child who is under the age of 18 must be traveling with a parent or legal guardian to qualify for the Uniting for Ukrainians program.
+Any child who is under the age of 18 must be traveling with a parent or legal guardian to qualify for the U4U program.
 Family members' cases can be linked together using the online process.